Skip to main content

 Sandra Tuck MRTPI is a CPD Trainer for the Agro-ecological small farming eLearning

-While my heart has always been with the environment and nature recovery strategies, I have also been interested in the impacts of farming.
-How post war farming practices have negatively impacted biodiversity and are depleting our soils, some say to the point of no return.
-High profile cases recently in the news remind us again of the damage that more intensive farming can do to our ecosystems.
+We now understand more about how post war farming practices are negatively impacting biodiversity, depleting our soils (some say to the point of no return) and polluting the environment.
+High profile cases recently covered in the news remind us again of the damage that more intensive farming can do to our ecosystems, for example the proliferation of chicken farms in the Wye valley and the dire consequences for the river’s ecosystems.

-Farm stewards at the ELC have to meet high standards of environmental stewardship, so in addition to growing fruits, vegetables, fruit trees, woodland products and flowers etc. They also have to look after the land, the soil and biodiversity in the land.
-Having now met some of the ELC farm stewards I am blown away by their commitment, passion, skills, hard work and sheer determination to do something really important, really remarkable and really hard!
+Farm stewards at the ELC have to meet high standards of environmental stewardship, so in addition to growing fruit, vegetables, fruit trees, flowers and other land based products, they also have to look after and improve the land, including soil quality and biodiversity.
+Having now met some of the ELC farm stewards I have been blown away by their commitment, passion, incredible skill, hard work and sheer determination to do something so important and yet so very difficult in today’s climate.

-With a chronic lack of affordable housing, and usually no option to live anywhere near the land they are working on, the system completely undermines the efforts of these pioneer agro-ecological small farmers.
+With a chronic lack of affordable housing and usually no option to live anywhere near the land they are working on, the system is currently failing to support enthusiastic, new entrant farmers.

 Typical farm steward caravan